Manfred Mann's Earth Band: John Lingwood

 Drummer John Lingwood was born on 18 February 1951 in Wembley, London, England.
 He began playing drums in the 1960s, being heavily influenced by The Beatles, The Rolling Stones, The Who, Cream, The Jimi Hendrix Experience, turning pro in 1968.
 During this time he played with a few bands, mainly in Europe.

 In 1972 he joined Steamhammer, staying with them for two and a half years.
 For the next couple of years Lingwood tried several unsuccessful attempts at forming bands and also started working more as a studio musician.
 1974, he joined Stomu Yamashta's East Wind and later that year went on to join Leo Sayer.

 Lingwood has played with many musicians over the years, including Roger Chapman (still doing occasional gigs), Maddy Prior and Elkie Brooks.
 He featured on the albums Chance, Somewhere in Afrika, Budapest Live, Criminal Tango and Masque.

 Since leaving the band he has performed with the Company Of Snakes between 1998 and 2002, featuring on the live album Here They Go Again and the studio album Burst the Bubble.

-He rejoined Manfred Mann's Earth Band in 2016 as a substitute for Jimmy Copley, who later died in 2017.
+He rejoined Manfred Mann's Earth Band in 2016 as a substitute for Jimmy Copley, who had been diagnosed with leukemia and later died in 2017.